On this page

-You can access your super benefits early due to permanent incapacity under Australian law, provided you meet the eligibility conditions.
+You can access your super benefits early due to permanent incapacity provided you meet these eligibility conditions.

-You’re permanently incapacitated according to Australian super legislation if two medical practitioners certify that you have physical or mental ill-health issues that are likely to stop you from ever working again in the job you’re qualified to do.
+Two medical practitioners must certify that you have physical or mental health issues that are likely to stop you from working ever again in the job you’re qualified to do.

 If you’re permanently incapacitated you can access:

-- any total and permanent disablement (TPD) insurance benefits that you may have in your super fund (either as a lump sum or income stream), and/or
+- Any total and permanent disablement (TPD) insurance benefits that you may have in your super fund (either as a lump sum or income stream)

 If the payments you receive via your super fund are TPD insurance benefits, these payments are tax-free.